Pogjunan/Pogjunan/README.md

 ## About me

-Hi, I'm Junhan Jeon.

-I am an undergraduate researcher in Statistics at Jeonbuk National University, with a minor in Mathematics.
+Hi, I am Junhan Jeon, an undergraduate researcher in Statistics at Jeonbuk National University.

-I co-authored an accepted IEEE GRSL paper on satellite-based solar irradiance prediction, and I am currently leading a study on conditional diffusion for the same forecasting problem.
+Currently, I am expanding my research expertise as an intern at the Generative Intelligence Lab, Korea University.
+My research focuses on bridging the gap between probabilistic modeling and deep generative architectures.
+I have a proven track record in addressing real-world predictive challenges, most notably by co-authoring an IEEE GRSL paper on satellite-based solar irradiance forecasting.
+My current work centers on developing conditional diffusion models for spatiotemporal forecasting, with a strong interest in advancing the theoretical foundations of probabilistic machine learning.
 ## Research interests

 - Generative and predictive model architecture design